UA-29526872-1

 Remember the infamous drawer number 2?
 Gee, what a disaster this was!
 Many of those items, like the serving spoons and pretty tongs, went to live in the top drawer of the kitchen island.
 The other items that I use when cooking stay in here.

 I even got new stuff!
 We are lemon/lime lovers.
-Tea with lime, salads and chicken with lime or lemon you name it.
+You name it: tea with lime, salads, and chicken with lime or lemon.
 Well, that yellow citrus juicer is the only one that passed the test of brutal use!
-We have been using it for a whole year and it's still going strong.
+We have been using it for a year, and it's still going strong.
 I got it HERE.

-Same thing with the garlic press which came with the pink garlic peeler. <3
+The same thing happened with the garlic press, which came with the pink garlic peeler. <3

 Drawer 3

-The before of the spice drawer was wasting lots of space, that's why a double drawer was installed in here.
+The spice drawer was wasting lots of space, so a double drawer was installed there.
 I still have a bit of space to fill up.

 Drawer 4